Jacory Croskey-Merritt: Arizona

+He entered the transfer portal in 2024 as a 3 star transfer.
 Croskey-Merritt originally transferred to play for the Arizona Wildcats, however he would later flip to play for the Ole Miss Rebels, before again joining Arizona.
 Due to eligibility issues stemming from an NCAA discrepancy regarding his jersey number 21 being used by another player after redshirting as a freshman at Alabama State in 2019, he appeared in just one game in 2024 where he rushed for 106 yards and a touchdown.
 Croskey-Merritt declared for the 2025 NFL draft following the season.
 He played in the 2025 East–West Shrine Bowl, where he was named its offensive MVP after rushing for 97 yards and two touchdowns.